davatorium/rofi/README.md

 	* Type to filter windows.
 	* Arrows to highlight selections.
 	* Return to select.

-* Modes to display:
-	* All windows on all desktops.
-	* Only windows on current desktop.

 * Runs in background or once-off.